Freedom of religion in Ukraine: Independent Ukraine

 In 1992, the Ukrainian Eastern Catholic church received formal recognition from the Ukrainian government.
 However, it received only limited support from the Vatican, which limited its jurisdiction to Western Ukraine and ethnic Ukrainians.

-Jews faced renewed antisemitism in the 1990s, although this declined by the end of the decade.
+Some religious groups have reported difficulties in legally acquiring property (including property previously confiscated by the government of the Soviet Union) due to discriminatory treatment by local government bodies.

-The Russian military intervention in Ukraine in the 2010s has contributed to an increase in religious nationalism in Ukraine and a waning of religious tolerance.
+Jews faced renewed antisemitism in the 1990s.
+There have been several instances of violence against Jews in Ukraine since 2013, although as of 2019 watchdog groups have stated that conditions are improving.